dbgrvll/learning-journal/README.md

-## Welcome to my awesome and tactile learning journal
+## Welcome to my awesome learning journal

+Introduction
+What is this learning journal?
+What is the growth mindset?
+3 examples of growth mindset applied
+Include a link to the profile

 You can use the [editor on GitHub](https://github.com/dbgrvll/learning-journal/edit/master/README.md) to maintain and preview the content for your website in Markdown files.